-Local man accused of impersonating deputy, taking kids’ skateboards
+Man accused of impersonating deputy, taking kids’ skateboards

 SAN DIEGO — A man accused of pretending to be a sheriff’s deputy around Vista — handing out fake business cards, confiscating skateboards from kids and donning a fake badge and belt — was arrested Thursday by the San Diego County Sheriff’s Department.